 - Divorce Records – at least the age is included if not the birth info

-- Wills and Estate Files - age and possibly birth information is included.
+- Wills and Estate Files – age and possibly birth information are included.
 Probate court documents may provide fruitful.

 - Pension Records – whether military or civilian, birth date and location may be included.